Key points

 • You have choice and control over the providers you want to work with.

-• Agency-managed participants can only use registered providers.
+• NDIA-managed participants can only use registered providers.

-• If you have support coordination or psychosocial recovery coach services in your plan, we can use the my NDIS portal to ask providers to work with you.
+• If you have support coordination or psychosocial recovery coach NDIS supports in your plan, we can use the my NDIS portal to ask providers to work with you.

 What is a provider?

-When you become an NDIS participant your NDIS funded supports, products and services will be delivered to you by a provider.
+When you become an NDIS participant your NDIS supports will be delivered to you by a provider.

 Providers can be a person, business or organisation.
 They can be large companies, charities, small not-for-profits, sole traders, or any other type of business.